Oxford Movement: Influence

-End of Newman's involvement and receptions into Roman Catholicism
+Newman and Catholic conversion

 One of the principal writers and proponents of Tractarianism was John Henry Newman, a popular Oxford priest who, after writing his final tract, "Tract 90", became convinced that the Branch Theory was inadequate.
-Concerns that Tractarianism was disguised Roman Catholicism were not unfounded; Newman believed that the Roman and Anglican churches were wholly compatible.
-He was received into the Roman Catholic Church in 1845 and was ordained a Catholic priest two years later.
+Concerns that Tractarianism was disguised Catholicism were not unfounded; Newman believed that the Roman and Anglican churches were wholly compatible.
+He was received into the Catholic Church in 1845 and was ordained a Catholic priest two years later.
 He later became a cardinal (but not a bishop).
 Writing on the end of Tractarianism as a movement, Newman stated:I saw indeed clearly that my place in the Movement was lost; public confidence was at an end; my occupation was gone.
 It was simply an impossibility that I could say any thing henceforth to good effect, when I had been posted up by the marshal on the buttery-hatch of every College of my University, after the manner of discommoned pastry-cooks, and when in every part of the country and every class of society, through every organ and opportunity of opinion, in newspapers, in periodicals, at meetings, in pulpits, at dinner-tables, in coffee-rooms, in railway carriages, I was denounced as a traitor who had laid his train and was detected in the very act of firing it against the time-honoured Establishment.
-Newman was one of a number of Anglican clergy who were received into the Roman Catholic Church during the 1840s who were either members of, or were influenced by, Tractarianism.
+Newman was one of a number of Anglican clergy who were received into the Catholic Church during the 1840s who were either members of, or were influenced by, Tractarianism.

-Other people influenced by Tractarianism who became Roman Catholics included:
+Other people influenced by Tractarianism who became Catholics included: